flyingmachine/brave-clojure-web/content/getting-started.md

 # Building, Running, and The REPL

-In this chapter, you'll invest a small amount of time up front to get familiar with a quick, problem-free way to build and run Clojure programs.
+In this chapter you'll invest a small amount of time up front to get familiar with a quick, problem-free way to build and run Clojure programs.
 There's something powerful and motivating about getting a real program running.
 Once you can do that, you're free to experiment